saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/getConfiguredCarrierService.md

 2.  **Database Lookup:**
     *   The function first attempts to find a matching record in the `ShipmentRequest` entity based on the provided `carrierPartyId`, `shipmentMethodTypeId`, and `requestType`.
     *   If a record is found, it extracts the `serviceName` from that record.
-This `serviceName` represents the specific OFBiz service that should be called to interact with the carrier's API for the given request type.
+This `serviceName` represents the specific service that should be called to interact with the carrier's API for the given request type.

-3.  **Fallback to Default Configuration:**
-    *   If no matching record is found in the `ShipmentRequest` entity, the function falls back to using a default configuration from the `shipment.properties` file.
-    *   It constructs a property key using the `requestType` and looks up its value in the properties file.
-The property key format is `shipment.<requestType>.service.name`.
-    *   The retrieved property value is then used as the `serviceName`.

-4.  **Return Value:**
+3.  **Return Value:**
     *   The function returns the `serviceName`, which is the name of the OFBiz service to be used for the carrier API interaction.
     *   If no configuration is found in either the database or the properties file, it returns `null`.